rust-lang/rust-forge/src/libs/maintaining-std.md

 ## Terms

 - Libs.
-That's us!
-The team responsible for development and maintenance of the standard library (among other things).
+The team responsible for the API of the standard library (among other things).
+- Compiler.
+The team responsible for the implementation of the standard library.
 - Pull request (PR).
 A regular GitHub pull request against [`rust-lang/rust`].
 - Request for Comment (RFC).
 A formal document created in [`rust-lang/rfcs`] that introduces new features.
 - Tracking Issue.
 A regular issue on GitHub that’s tagged with `C-tracking-issue`.